 Some interpreters are self-employed, which can result in lengthy periods of little to no work followed by periods of intense, lengthy work.
 It has the added incentive of allowing them to choose which assignment they will take, as well as providing opportunities to travel for work.
 Around twenty percent of Spanish interpreters identify as self-employed.

-Can I Become a Spanish Interpreter?
+How To Become a Spanish Interpreter

 Spanish Interpreter Salary Data